SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 | FR6  | X | X |   |  |   | X | X |
 | FR7  | X | X |  |    | X |  |  |
 | FR8  | X | X | X | X | | |  |

+We don't build the traceability matrix for the exception because they are implemented for robustness and not for satisfying functional requirements
 # Verification sequence diagrams
 \<select key scenarios from the requirement document.
 For each of them define a sequence diagram showing that the scenario can be implemented by the classes and methods in the design>